Like to enrol or visit us?Get in touch

 The head teacher is Josie Stewart who is very experienced in Early Childhood and leads a team of 6 including herself.

-The main Centre in Tryon Street is where the Managers office is and reception where our Administrator works from, Hannah Crockford takes care of all 3 complexes as far as Admin goes, enrolments eta and assisting the manager.
+The main Centre in Tryon Street is where the Managers office and reception are.
+Our Administrator works from there taking care of all 3 complexes' admin, enrolments etc and assists the manager.